Wednesday, December 17, 2025

 I’ve been thinking about the persistent attraction of socialism in the face of so many examples of it not working.
 It reminds me of the sort of ‘magical’ thinking in Peter Pan where Peter turns to the children in the audience and says something to the effect of “if you believe in her, clap your hands and Tinker Bell will live.”

-Socialism's supporters asks us to believe in human selflessness so it will work.
-It is fine in a happy fantasy like Peter Pan.
+Socialism's supporters asks us to believe in the human selflessness required for it to work.
+Magical thinking is fine in a happy fantasy like Peter Pan.
 It is absolute crap as an organizing principle for economic life.

 Most of us aren’t selfless saints.
 If ‘sainthood’ were common, we wouldn’t prize it so highly but would take it as a given, as socialism implicitly does.